Growing pains are leg pains and soreness that happen to children at night. Growing pains usually start when kids are 3–12 years old.

 Doctors don’t know what causes growing pains.
 Pain is not worse during growth spurts and the pain is not around the growth areas of bones.
 So "growing" pains might just be aches from the jumping, climbing, and running that kids do during the day.
 Often, a child’s growing pains happen after a very active day.

 There is no medical test for growing pains.
-Doctors diagnose them based on a child’s symptoms.
+Doctors diagnose them based on an exam and a child’s symptoms.
 It’s likely growing pains if a child:

 If symptoms do not fit this pattern, the doctor may order blood tests and X-rays to look for another cause.